yposwal2/eStore-Billing-System-Using-C/README.md

 <h2>Description</h2>

-This is a C program that takes user input for temperature, humidity, wind speed, and precipitation and analyzes it to provide a weather report.
-It uses if-else statements to determine the type of weather and outputs whether it's hot, pleasant, cool or cold, humid, dry or moderate, and calm, breezy or windy.
-It also indicates the likelihood of precipitation.
-The program can be useful for getting an idea of the current weather conditions in a specific location.
+This is a C program that simulates an e-store checkout process.
+The program begins by declaring variables to hold customer information, product values, and a total value.
+It then displays the store information and a list of items available for purchase.
+The program prompts the user to enter their customer information and select items to add to their cart using a do-while loop and a switch statement.
+The program calculates the total cost of the selected items and displays it to the user.
+Finally, the program thanks the user for shopping and terminates.

 <b>Note: The code for this project is saved as 'project.c' in this repository.<b>
 <br />